acgetchell/mundus-atrox/src/journals/fourth.md

 > "We were looking for the **Old Owl Well**."

 > "Indeed, you have found it."
 An odd gleam in his eyes.
-"Have you spoken to Agatha?"
+"Have you spoken to *Agatha*?"

 > "Well, yes."